fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Fredrik, is OOP the dominant paradigm because it's easier than pure FP?

 > As a frontend developer, do you think that it makes sense to build some projects with c# or java to improve knowledge of oop and design patterns?

 > Fredrik why do so few programers know domain driven design?